piotrmurach/tty-option/README.md

 #### 2.5.4 permit

-The `permit` setting a restricted set of possible values:
+The `permit` setting allows you to restrict an input to a set of possible values:

 ```
 option :foo do